supercode666/meme-api-dev/README.md

 #### Results for Posts Requests

 * View the results here : http://iothost.xyz/meme/index.php?page=95
-* The design is just a mock up for testing and presenting purposes.
+* The design is just a mock up for testing and presenting purposes but it will still load up your new memes, enjoy.

 ---
 ## Attention